Resume Tips

 4. Emphasize Transferable Skills

-Find transferable skills that could be valuable in the desired role or industry.
-They could include capabilities such as management, communication, problem-solving and teamwork.
-This demonstrates your flexibility and suitability for different job posts.
+Find transferable skills that could prove valuable in your desired position or industry.
+This could include skills such as leadership, communication, problem-solving and collaboration.
+This shows your versatility and suitability for different job roles.

 5. Keep It Concise and Well-Structured